-1.3.7 Complaints , Appeals and Allegation Procedures
+1.3.7 Complaints, Appeals and Allegation Procedures

 Any affected party can present complaints (objections) related to the audit and certification services provided by the Fair for Life certification body (CB) and its evaluation and certification decisions.
-The certification body aims to ensure effective resolution of such objections as a mean of protection of integrity of the certification scheme, the clients and other users of conformity assessment on Fair for Life standard against errors, omissions and unreasonable behaviour.
+The certification body aims to ensure effective resolution of such objections.

-The Fair for Life complaint, appeal and allegation procedures are based on principles of ISO_PAS_17003_2004, ISO 10002_2004, SA8000 guidance and the best practices as implemented by other social standard certification schemes.
+The Fair for Life complaint, appeal and allegation procedures are based on principles of ISO/PAS 17003:2004, ISO 10002:2004, SA8000 guidance and the best practices as implemented by other social standard certification schemes.